Comedy of Innocence: Plot

 The next day, Ariane, Isabelle, and Camille go back to Ariane's house.
 Isabelle is careful not to abandon Ariane too soon, but Isabelle is keen on claiming Camille as her son.
 Once at home, Camille continues referring to Isabelle as 'mummy' and Ariane by her name.
 Serge sits in a room alone with Camille and insists that Camille recognises that his true name is Camille, and that Ariane is his true mother.
 Camille does not agree, and runs away.

 Ariane, Isabelle and Serge chase after him.
 Ariane is now very angry with Isabelle and vows to not let her steal her son away.
 Feeling lightheaded with the chase and her distress, Ariane confronts Isabelle and asks her to move in with them, as she does not want to lose Camille.
 Ariane tells Isabelle that she has won.

 Isabelle gladly moves her things into Ariane's large home, revealing that she had no family of her own until her son arrived.
 The next day, Camille is told by his uncle Serge, that his mother, Isabelle, is waiting downstairs and that they have to leave.
 He complies.
 Camille is driven off by his uncle before Isabelle appears.
 When Isabelle arrives, Serge's secretary is waiting with a car to drive her to a hospital, where supposedly Camille is.
 Once they arrive, Isabelle notices that this is a mental institution.
 She is confronted by Serge and she demands to leave, while Serge says the only way she can leave is if she is admitted to the hospital.
 Serge insists that they run tests on her.

 Meanwhile, at home, Ariane receives a phone call from Serge that Camille has been dropped off, yet she cannot find him.
 She eventually does see him in the garden and has a conversation with him and tells him that Isabelle has run off, leaving him alone.
 Camille refuses to believe her and calls her a liar.
 Ariane reports to Serge that the conversation did not go well.

 Camille runs away again, while Isabelle is nowhere to be found at the hospital, much to Serge's anger.
 Ariane finds a strange boy in her house.
-The boy tells her that he is Alexandre, a boy who she had thought was be Camille's imaginary friend.
+The boy tells her that he is Alexandre, a boy who she had thought was Camille's imaginary friend.
 He tells Ariane that he knows something is wrong, as Camille has missed their regular meetings for the past two days, and this has never happened before.
 Alexandre reveals that Camille had been troubled by hallucinations that a ghost named Paul was following him.
 Alexandre then gives Ariane the possessions that Camille had asked him to pass on to her if Camille was ever in trouble.
 Alexandre leaves the house via the window that Camille used to leave for their regular meetings.